 Keeping sealed roads and yard areas free of dust by using vacuum sweepers;

-Sections of the internal site access road will be sealed and use of a rumble strip and wheel wash as appropriate to assist in removing muddy material from vehicle wheels before entering and exiting the site.
+Sections of the internal site access road will be sealed and use of a rumble strip and wheel wash as appropriate to assist in removing muddy material from vehicle wheels before exiting the site.

+Maintaining an automated dust suppression system for dust prone areas that can be activated remotely outside of working hours.

-Advice note: The internal access road for the purposes of condition 22)(t) includes the access road from the site access point on Jones Road to where it meets the CPSA
+Advice note: The internal access road for the purposes of condition 22)(t) includes the access road from the site access point on Jones Road to where it meets the CPSA.

 Water carts as a back-up will be used, as required, for dust suppression during dry weather, so that dust emissions from working areas, haul roads and stockpiles do not cause breaches of the trigger level listed in condition 11) or any visible dusty plumes beyond the site boundary.
 Water will be available for dust suppression from an existing bore (M36/0257) on the site, in association with stored water (i.e. water tanks or similar vessels) in accordance with the conditions of CRC192414.